skttl/konstrukt-documentation/areas/dashboards.md

 ## Defining a dashboard

-You define a dashboard by calling one of the `AddDashboard` methods on the root level `KonstruktConfigBuilder` instance.
+You define a dashboard by calling one of the `AddDashboard` methods on a `KonstruktWithSectionConfigBuilder` instance.

 #### **AddDashboard(string name, Lambda dashboardConfig = null) : KonstruktDashboardConfigBuilder**